choiwhn/t-prior-VAE/README.md

 ## Implementation Details

 - **Decoder**: Remains consistent with standard VAEs.(bernoulli decoder)
-- **KL Divergence**: since we can get KL divergenc between t-distributions in closed form, approximated by monte calro approximations.
+- **KL Divergence**: since we can get KL divergence between t-distributions in closed form, approximated by monte calro approximations.
 - **Reparameterization trick**: it is available for t-distribution since it belongs to location-scale family.
 - **hyperparameter**: here the degree of freedom of t-distributed prior and encoder is treated as hyperparameter.
 If $\nu is too large, the model behaves like a Gaussian VAE, potentially leading to overregularization.
 Conversely, if \nu is too small, the model may suffer from poor learning due to sampling from a heavy-tailed distribution.
 - **sampling from t-distribution**: representative of t-distribution can be sampled by $\frac{Z}{V/\nu}$